The WordPress 7.1 roadmap

 #Guidelines and AI: the workflow bet

-The roadmap leans into AI, but in a more disciplined way than “add a chat box.”
 The standout is Guidelines, a feature that lets a site define editorial rules and brand voice in one place, which then feeds the editor’s AI tooling so generated content follows those rules.
 There is also an AI Client iteration adding generation streaming and embeddings, and a Connectors iteration that moves authentication beyond plain API keys.

 This is the right shape for AI in a CMS.
 The risk with AI writing assistance is uniform, off-brand output, the exact slop problem every content team is now fighting.
 A Guidelines layer that constrains generation to a site’s standards is a hedge against that, assuming it ships in a usable state.
 It is rated medium confidence here precisely because feature ambition and a four-week stabilisation window do not always agree.